is0383kk/Dirichlet-VAE/README.md

 Dir-VAE is a VAE which using Dirichlet distribution

 Dir-VAE implemented based on this paper
 Autoencodeing Variational Inference for Topic Model:https://arxiv.org/pdf/1703.01488
+In the original paper, Dir-VAE was proposed for document data.
+This repository, on the other hand, modifies the network architecture of Dir-VAE so that it can be used for image data.

 Reconstruction after 10 epochs of training(The top is the original image, the bottom is the reconstructed image):
 <div>